-1.13 In accordance with No. 213A of the Convention and Resolution 24 (Rev. Buenos Aires, 2017), WTDC may assign specific matters within its competence to TDAG to act on its behalf, indicating the recommended action on those matters.
+[1.13 Prior and during the development for resolutions that define working methods and prioritize issues, WTDC should be guided by the following approaches:

+a) if an existing Plenipotentiary Conference resolution identifies a priority issue, the need for a similar WTDC resolution should be questioned;

+b) the repetition of preamble texts of Plenipotentiary Conference resolutions in WTDC resolutions should be avoided;

+c) if only editorial updates are required to a WTDC resolution, the need to produce a revised version should be questioned;

+d) if the actions proposed have been accomplished, the resolution should be viewed as fulfilled and the need for it should be questioned.]

 1.14 TDAG shall report to the next WTDC on progress in matters that may be included in agendas of future WTDCs as well as on the progress of ITU-D studies in response to requests made by previous conferences.

 SECTION 2 – Documentation of ITU-D